maticardenas/marketing-measurements-api/README.md

 ![contract_testing](media/contract_testing.png)

 This is a useful features for all APIs, but specially in public APIs, to keep consistency and make sure your API is always aligned with that the consumer expects.
-The clients are instantiated as [fixtures](https://github.com/maticardenas/marketing-measurements-op/blob/main/marketing_op/api/tests/conftest.py#L66), and how it works can be checked for example modifying the [openapi schema](https://github.com/maticardenas/marketing-measurements-op/blob/main/marketing_op/api/design/openapi.yaml) (removing for example a response from an endpoint) and re-running the tests, they should fail stating an undocumented response error.
+The clients are instantiated as [fixtures](https://github.com/maticardenas/marketing-measurements-op/blob/main/marketing_op/api/tests/conftest.py#L80), running `task test-contract` will use the `--contract` flag which tells `pytest` to build the client to validate all tests against their OpenAPI schema.
+And how it works can be checked for example modifying the [openapi schema](https://github.com/maticardenas/marketing-measurements-op/blob/main/marketing_op/api/design/openapi.yaml) (removing for example a response from an endpoint) and re-running the tests, they should fail stating an undocumented response error.

 #### BDD